OpenDemocracyManitoba/Winnipeg-Council-Document-Parser/README.md

 * *February 22, 2017* - Conflict of interest declaration member lists changes from table to line line-separated text.
 Typos and cases fixed in two report headers that were blocking parsing.
 * *April 26, 2017* - Added missing date to the header of the water and waste report.
 * *May 24, 2017* - Split two report tables (Finance May 4 and Water and Waste May 1) that were accidentally combined.
+* *December 13, 2017* - Removed a misplaced comma from the end of mayor's entry in one of the recorded votes.

 ### Report to City Clerks' Department